rasmartins/typemux/examples/namespace-options/README.md

 # Namespace-Level Annotations Examples

-This directory demonstrates how to use namespace-level annotations in TypeMux to specify package-level configuration for different output formats.
+This directory demonstrates how to use namespace-level annotations in TypeMUX to specify package-level configuration for different output formats.

 ## Overview